adouche/adouche.github.io/blog/17_Stalix4.md

 #ix #stal/ix #loginshell #interactiveshell

-In previous posts I wrote why I started my Linux distribution (Why stal/IX.
+In previous posts, I wrote about why I started my own Linux distribution.
+(Why stal/IX.
 [Part 1](9_Stalix1.md), [Part 2](10_Stalix2.md), [Part 3](11_Stalix3.md).

-In short, a lot of things done in Unix/Linux piss me off, and the easiest way to fix them is to have control over the whole environment!
+In short, many things in Unix/Linux annoy me, and the easiest way to fix them is to have control over the entire environment!

-Recently I was figuring out with a colleague why ssh works weirdly on a machine with stal/IX installed.
-The "weirdness" was the difference in behavior of ssh daemon in interactive vs. batch mode.
+Recently, I was troubleshooting with a colleague about why ssh was behaving strangely on a machine with stal/IX installed.
+The "strangeness" was due to the difference in behavior of the ssh daemon in interactive vs. batch mode.

-In fact, this weirdness is very easy to explain - it is caused by a confusion between the login shell and the interactive shell!
+This strangeness is actually very easily explained - it is caused by confusion between the login shell and the interactive shell!

-Unfortunately, these modes often coexist, so there is a temptation to stuff your settings for the interactive shell into the configuration files for the login shell.
+Unfortunately, these modes often coexist, so there is a temptation to put your settings for the interactive shell into the login shell configuration files.

 But this is fundamentally wrong!